 It said they were Shopify orders, so I clicked on the order name to see.

-The order it went to within our system was completely different to what they shipped out.
+The order it went to within our system was completely different from what they shipped out.

 So I knew the key to this was finding out who edited this order.